 - Mechatronic – between 2,000 and 2,900 EUR

 - Administrative specialist – 2,000 EUR

 - Undertaker – between 1,900 and 2,200 EUR

 - Electronics Technician – between 1,600 and 2,000 EUR

 - Civil Servant (Bundesbank) – between 1,800 and 2,200 EUR

-For more information check my post about how to get a job in Germany without a degree.
+For more information, check the post about how to get a job in Germany without a degree.

 Get a job in Germany without work experience

-It is possible, to receive a job without a degree, but it very depends on which job are you looking for, your language knowledge, skills, where have you studied.
+It’s possible to receive a job without a degree.
+But it very depends on which job are you looking for, your language knowledge, skills, and where have you studied.